Window Guard Requirements for NYC Foster Care: What You Must Install

 Carbon monoxide detectors: Required on every floor of the home.
 Combination smoke/CO detectors satisfy both requirements.
 New York City law requires CO detectors within 15 feet of each sleeping area.

-Fire exit window: As noted above, one window in each sleeping area must remain designated as a fire egress exit.
-That window cannot have a permanent fixed window guard.
-Some window guard manufacturers offer quick-release models designed for fire egress windows — confirm with the ACS inspector whether these are acceptable before purchasing.
+Fire exit window: A required fire-egress window must remain usable and cannot be blocked by a fixed guard.
+Some window guard manufacturers offer quick-release models designed for fire egress windows — confirm with the ACS inspector whether a quick-release guard is acceptable before purchasing.

 Egress planning: The caseworker may ask about your fire escape plan for the household.
 Know your building's evacuation routes and how you would assist a young child in an emergency.